antonhibl/QuantumPlayground.jl/README.md

 Gates from the standard classical model of computing are defined alongside the standard gates which are used in the qubit model of quantum computation:

-- The AND Gate
-: `AND = [1 1 1 0;0 0 0 1]`, This gate is a classical digital logic gate with 2 or more inputs and 1 output that performs *logical conjunction*.
-The output of an AND gate is true only when all of the inputs are true.
-If one or more of an AND gate's inputs are false, then the output of the AND gate is false.

 - The NOT Gate(*Pauli X*)
 : `X = [0 1;1 0]`, Also called the negation, uses one input to generate one output.
 A NOT gate inverts the input.

-- The NAND Gate
-: `NAND = [0 0 0 1;1 1 1 0]`, A logic gate which produces an output which is false only if all its inputs are true; thus its output is complement to that of an AND gate.

-- The OR Gate
-: `OR = [1 0 0 0;0 1 1 1]`, A digital logic gate that implements logical disjunction (∨) from mathematical logic, effectively returning finds the maximum between two binary digits, just as the complementary AND function finds the minimum.

-- The NOR Gate
-: `NOR = [0 1 1 1;1 0 0 0]`, A digital logic gate that implements logical NOR, NOR is the result of the negation of the OR operator.
-It can also in some senses be seen as the inverse of an AND gate.

 - The Identity Gate
 : `I = [1 0;0 1]`, This is simply a gate that does nothing.
 Its matrix is the identity matrix.